On notions of compactness, object classifiers and weak Tarski universes

-The aim of this section is to compare this ordinary notion of compactness in a simplicial presheaf category with the notion of compactness in its underlying $(\infty,1)$-category $\mathrm{Ho}_{\infty}(\mathbb{M},\mathcal{W})$ (\cite[Definition 5.3.4.5]{luriehtt} and \cite[Definition 6.1.6.4]{luriehtt}.
+The aim of this section is to compare this ordinary notion of compactness in a combinatorial model category $\mathbb{M}$ with the notion of compactness in its underlying $(\infty,1)$-category $\mathrm{Ho}_{\infty}(\mathbb{M},\mathcal{W})$ (\cite[Definition 5.3.4.5, Definition 6.1.6.4]{luriehtt}).
 The validity of this comparison was addressed in a question posted in \cite{mocompactobjects} by Shulman; for objects it is given in Proposition~\ref{lemmacomparesmallobjects} in a special case, and in Corollary~\ref{corcmptduggerpres} in general.
-For maps it is given in Theorem~\ref{thmcmptduggerpres} in case $\mathbb{M}$ is (the left Bousfield localization of) a simplicial presheaf category equipped with the projective model structure, and in Theorem~\ref{thmcmptinj} for the injective case.
-A proof of the object-wise statement -- that is Proposition~\ref{lemmacomparesmallobjects} -- was outlined by Lurie in the same post which in one direction coincides with our proof given in Proposition~ \ref{lemmacomparesmallobjects}.
-Before we state the theorems, we make the following ad hoc construction and give one auxiliary folkore lemma, and define a simple axiomatic framework of minimal fibrations in a general model category that will provide a convenient set-up to state intermediate results in.\\
+For maps it is given in Theorem~\ref{thmcmptduggerpres} in case $\mathbb{M}$ is (the left Bousfield localization of) a simplicial presheaf category equipped with the projective model structure, and in Theorem~\ref{thmcmptinj} in case it is such equipped with the injective model structure.
+An argument for the objectwise statement was outlined by Lurie in the same post, which in one direction coincides with our proof given in Proposition~\ref{lemmacomparesmallobjects}.
+Before we state the theorems, we make the following ad hoc construction, give one auxiliary folkore lemma, and define a simple axiomatic framework of minimal fibrations in a general model category that will provide a convenient set-up to state intermediate results in.\\

 Given a $\lambda$-accessible quasi-category $\mathcal{C}$ with generating set $A$ and a regular cardinal $\mu\geq\lambda$, define the full subcategory $J^{\mu}\subseteq\mathcal{C}$ recursively as follows.
 Let